 The University of Michigan provides full support for the Imes-Moore master's degree students which includes an annual stipend, a tuition waiver and health insurance.

-For more information please contact the Applied Physics Program Administrator.
+For more information please contact the Applied Physics Program Manager.